kinbiko/databasic/notes/learning_java.md

 *Refactoring = amplify clarity of intent while minimizing duplication.*

-After creating a class, use (ctrl + shift + T) to create a test class.
+After creating a class, use (cmd + shift + T) to create a test class.
 So far I have been using JUnit4 for testing.
 *An initial test will look like this:*
 ```java
 public void class <<TestName>> {